 In addition to sending a notice letter to the copier of your product, you may want to ask the copier to stop or you may want to start a licensing discussion.
 However, the copier is not required to respond if they think you will not get the patent or if they believe your patent would not cover their products.
 The copier may even decide to redesign the product after receiving your notice.

 If you do notice someone is copying your product, you may be able to speed up your patent application consideration.
-However, you may receive a benefit due to the long patent process if the copier builds a market and then you are able to obtain licensing fees once your patent is granted.
+However, you may receive a benefit due to the long patent process if the copier builds a market and then you can obtain licensing fees once your patent is granted.

 What Are the Other Advantages of Filing a Provisional or Non-Provisional Patent Application?